-In several instances, senior executives have not derived any financial benefits from share appreciation awards as a result of performance factors not being met or the market price being below award price, or both.
+In several instances, the senior leadership cohort have not derived any financial benefits from share appreciation awards as a result of performance factors not being met or the market price being below award price, or both.

-Because performance requirements of this share appreciation rights scheme do not apply to participants other than executives and top senior management, this scheme serves as a retention scheme for those other participants.
+Because performance requirements of this share appreciation rights scheme do not apply to senior managers, this scheme serves as a retention scheme for that level of participant.